Cloud Connector, explained in simple terms

 Then, how can Cloud Connector allow communication from SAP Cloud products without exposing my systems to the internet?

-The Cloud Connector installed in your on-premise/private cloud landscape is the one that initiates the communication/connection to the SAP Cloud, this to create a secure communication tunnel.
+The Cloud Connector installed in your on-premises/private cloud landscape is the one that initiates the communication/connection to the SAP Cloud, this to create a secure communication tunnel.
 This “tunnel” is used by SAP Cloud products to communicate with your internal systems securely.

 Can anyone in the internet use the “tunnel” initiated by Cloud Connector to connect to my landscape?